MohistMC/MohistWiki/README.md

 Please make sure to test if everything is fine before opening a pull request :D

 ## About the wiki
 The wiki is free and open source on github.
-Feel free to contribute ! :D
+Feel free to contribute! :D